felipelink07/felipelink07/README.md

 📌Living in São Vicente - Brazil

-🎮 On free time I like play The legend of Zelda and drawing
+🎮 On free time I like play The legend of Zelda and draw

 Feel free to check my work and call me for a talk 🙂